Minuscule 270: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin of the text, and their τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the smaller Ammonian Sections (in Mark 234 sections, the last in 16:9), with references to the Eusebian Canons (written below Ammonian Section numbers).

-It contains prolegomena to the Gospel of John, Synaxarion, Menologion, and pictures.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections (234 in Mark, the last in 16:9), with references to the Eusebian Canons written below Ammonian Section numbers.
+It contains prolegomena to the Gospel of John, a Synaxarion, a Menologion, and pictures.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland placed it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
 According to the Claremont Profile Method it represents textual family Π^{b} in Luke 1, family Π^{a} in Luke 10 and Luke 20.

 History

-The manuscript was added to the list of New Testament manuscripts by Scholz (1794–1852).
+The earliest history of the manuscript is unknown.
+It was added to the list of New Testament manuscripts by biblical scholar Johann M. A. Scholz (1794–1852).

-The manuscript was bought from Spyridion Lambros from Athens in 1859, along with 22 other manuscripts of the New Testament (codices: 269, 271, 272, 688, 689, 690, 691, 692, 693, etc.).
+During 1859 the manuscript was bought from Spyridion Lambros in Athens, along with 22 other manuscripts of the New Testament (codices: 269, 271, 272, 688, 689, 690, 691, 692, 693, etc.).
+The manuscript was formerly held in the library of St. Silvester in Rome.

 Scholz examined a large part of the manuscript.
-Minuscule 270 was examined by Dean Burgon.
-It was examined and described by Paulin Martin.
-C. R. Gregory saw the manuscript in 1885.
+It was examined by scholar and clergyman Dean Burgon, and it was examined and described by scholar Paulin Martin.
+Biblical scholar Caspar René Gregory saw the manuscript in 1885.

-Formerly the manuscript was held in the library of St. Silvester in Rome.
-The manuscript is currently housed at the Bibliothèque nationale de France (Gr.
-75) at Paris.
+The manuscript is currently dated by the INTF to the 12th century.
+It is presently housed at the National Library of France (shelf number Gr.
+75) in Paris.